Mookie Betts Preview, Player Props: Dodgers vs. Braves

 Mookie Betts At The Plate

-- Among the qualifying hitters in baseball, he ranks sixth in batting average, third in on-base percentage, and third in slugging.
+- Among the qualifying hitters in MLB, he ranks seventh in batting average, fourth in on-base percentage, and third in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.